How to Create Form 8594 With Fill’s Customizable Template

 Once you have determined the purchase price allocation and identified the assets in question, you can complete form 8594.
 The form consists of four parts, which we’ll cover in the next section.

-Standard Elements Of a Form 8594
+Standard Elements of Form 8594

 Part 1: Asset acquisition statement